Skipsqueak514/Skipsqueak5.github.io/latest/panel/updating/manual.md

 ### Sync database changes

-You will need to migrate new database information into your database in order to use the latest Jexactyl features.
+You will need to migrate new database information into your database in order to use the latest PortalNodes features.

 ```bash
 php artisan migrate --seed --force